bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 <a name="androidcreditcardregistration"></a>
 # Credit Card registration

 Credit card registration is done through the registration form.
 This registration form is displayed if the user hasn't yet registered a card.
-The credit card details are automatically encrypted before being sent to our servers, this is all done automatically for you.
+The credit card details are automatically encrypted before being sent to our servers, this is all handled for you.
 For registering the cards you have the option of:

 * [Using the default form](#display-the-default-native-form)
 * [Creating a customized form](#custom-native-form)